skyhookdm/skyhookdm.github.io/content/authors/philip.kufeldt/_index.md

 role: Adviser

 # Organizations/Affiliations
-organizations:
+organizations: self

 # Short bio (displayed in user profile at end of posts)
 bio: Philip Kufeldt's last role was a Technologist in Seagate Research.
 He focuses on computational storage using smart HDDs.
 He has 30 years of experience in storage, software, and systems.
-Before Seagate Philip was at Toshiba, creating new smart media devices and founding the Kinetic Open Storage Project; additionally he spent time at UCSC, Marvell, Parascale, VERITAS Software, Sun Microsystems, and IBM; and he has founded several storage oriented startups.
+Before Seagate, Philip was at Toshiba, creating new smart media devices and founding the Kinetic Open Storage Project; additionally he has spent time at UCSC, Marvell, Parascale, VERITAS Software, Sun Microsystems, and IBM; and he has founded several storage oriented startups.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons